ymw0331/vanilla-javascript-20-projects/readme.md

 **Paint Clone** - _Advanced HTML Canvas, localStorage_<br>
 <em>
-The Paint Clone project is a sophisticated HTML canvas application that allows users to draw and save their artwork using localStorage.
-With features like brush size, color selection, and an eraser, this project demonstrates the power and versatility of the HTML canvas element and teaches important concepts such as handling events, working with arrays, and using browser storage.
+A sophisticated HTML canvas application that allows users to draw and save their artwork using localStorage.
+It demonstrates the power and versatility of the HTML canvas element and teaches important concepts such as handling events, working with arrays, and using browser storage.
 </em>

 🔗 <https://vjs-wayney-paint-clone.netlify.app/>